Vanille-N/abelian_sandpile/README.md

     Finished release [optimized] target(s) in 1.94s
 ```

-for both of these, the dependencies were compiled first, then all files of the project were forcefully recompiled.
+For both of these, the dependencies were compiled first, then all files of the project were forcefully recompiled.
 The difference between `dev` and `release` modes is noticeable, even more so when only main is recompiled: 0.79s vs 1.98s.
 More tests yielded comparable results: between 0.58s and 0.81s for `dev`, against

 Thus compiling in `dev` rather that `release` can spare us a bit over a second.